heis3nberg9/Fake-News-Classification-with-Logistic-Regression/README.md

 * False Negatives (REAL misclassified as FAKE): 33

 ## Summary
-Fake news spreads quickly on the internet and can cause serious problems.
-It can confuse people, create panic, or spread lies.
-A Machine Learning project in Python can help solve this issue.
-Using Natural Language Processing (NLP), we can build a model that reads the news headline or article and predicts if it’s real or fake.
-This project helps people and media companies check information before trusting it
+Fake news spreads rapidly online and can have serious real-world consequences — from misleading the public to fueling panic and misinformation.
+Manually fact-checking every article is impractical, which is where Machine Learning comes in.
+This project builds a fake news classifier using Python and Natural Language Processing (NLP).
+The model is trained on a labeled dataset of real and fake news articles, learning to detect patterns in the text that distinguish credible reporting from misinformation.
+Given a news headline or article, it predicts whether the content is REAL or FAKE.
+The pipeline uses TF-IDF vectorization to convert raw text into meaningful numeric features, and Logistic Regression as the classification model — achieving a test accuracy of 92%